ShiuLab/Manuscript_Code/2022_Arabidopsis_seed_and_fruit_count/Readme.md

 	pip install matplotlib

-## 4. Generate jupyter config file, type
+## 4. Generate jupyter config file, type:

-a.	jupyter-notebook --generate-config
+	jupyter-notebook --generate-config
-b.

 Get the path after “Writing default config to:” where the config file is located

-5. Create a workdir:
+## 5. Create a workdir:

-a.
-D:\Projects\Project_done\2022_Seed_count\Test_for_Jupyter
+An example: D:\Projects\Project_done\2022_Seed_count\Test_for_Jupyter

-6. Change home directory to work directory in config file:
+## 6. Change home directory to work directory in config file:

-a.
+Find the config file via the path obtained by Step 4, open it and search for "NotebookApp.notebook_dir", change the path to your workdir

 	NotebookApp.notebook_dir = 'your_work_dir'

 7. Download the files needed to your work dir
 a.
 Download the file “Files_needed.zip” from https://github.com/ShiuLab/Manuscript_Code/tree/master/2021_Arabidopsis_seed_and_fruit_count to your workdir, unzip it, and make sure all the folders and files in “Files_needed.zip” are now in your workdir
 b.
 Create a folder named “test_images” in your workdir, and put all the seed images you want to count in this folder